Colonoscopy and Colon Cancer Screening

 “But, I feel healthy.”
 “But, it’s uncomfortable.”
 We all have our excuses — but a lifesaving colonoscopy is a lot easier than you think.

-What to do before a colonoscopy
+What to expect from a colonoscopy

 Your colonoscopy will most likely follow these steps: